Meyn1/DownloadLibrary/README.md

 ## _Shard HttpClient Library to handle Requests_

-The Shard DownloadLibrary is an on .Net 6.0 based wrapper around the `HttpClient` to manage your HttpRequests.
+The Shard Download Library is an on .Net 6.0 based wrapper around the `HttpClient` to manage your HTTP requests.
 But it can also be used without the `HttpClient` to handle CPU intensive tasks.
-All `Requests` will be handled by an `PriorityQueue` in a Parallel state to have a simple and efficient way to handle many (Tested with more than 500+) Http Requests.
+All `Requests` will be handled by an `PriorityQueue` in a Parallel state to have a simple and efficient way to handle many (tested with more than 1000) HTTP Requests.

 - Easy to use!
 - Efficient
-- ✨Contains file downloader! ✨
+- ✨ Contains file downloader! ✨

 ## Features
 At the moment: